 In today’s digital and hybrid world, effective communication has become a powerful form of personal branding.
 You need strong speaking skills in:

 - Personal confidence: Speaking well in classroom presentations, group discussions, and client pitches boosts self-esteem.
+Students who practice presentations often report higher self‑esteem, just as professionals gain confidence after client pitches.

 - Influence and impact: Whether teaching, selling, or storytelling, social media enhances your ability to engage an audience, determining how memorable your message is.
+Think of TED Talks where speakers use storytelling to make ideas memorable and spread globally.

 Popular Myths About Public Speaking